Mansi20/FDADAO/README.md

-## TO DOL
+## TO DO

-1. Upload get-data.py
+1. Getting data upto azure data lake.

-2. Upload Node.js Application for the same.
+2. Creating Copy Activites for the same.

+3. Reading JSON from the zipped files of all drugs.